haoyuwangmath/graph_matching_deanonymization/README.md

 ### Training Data
 The Facebook network dataset for GNN training is available at [here](https://archive.org/download/oxford-2005-facebook-matrix/facebook100.zip).

+## Training of Models

 ## Test on Synthetic Erdos-Renyi Graphs
 The sparsity of synthetic graphs is a significant parameter.
 We consider both the dense regime $p=0.3$ and the sparse regime $p=0.01$.
-In both regime, we set the correlation parameter to be $s=0.8$
+In both regime, we set the number of nodes to be $n=1000$ and the correlation parameter to be $s=0.8$

 For sparse $s$-correlated Erdos-Renyi graphs $G(n,p,s)$ with $p=0.01$, the accuracy(%) of various algorithms are listed in the following table
 | Number of Seeds             | 0% | 2% | 4% | 6% | 8% | 10% | 12% | 14% | 16% | 18% | 20% |